perossing/indys-barbershop-hugo-website/content/shop.md

 daysClosed: Sunday
 type: info
 ---
-Indy's is a traditional barbershop in Spokane, Washington, located one block from Spokane Falls in the historic late-1880’s Dresden building.
-We offer quality haircuts, fades and hot towel shaves.
-By appointment only.
-Call the shop to schedule a haircut 509-808-1959.
-Thank you and have a great day!
+Indy's is a traditional barbershop located one block north of Spokane Falls in downtown Spokane,Washington.
+We are on the bottom floor of the historic Dresden building, built in the 1880's.
+Our address is 711 N. Monroe Street.
+We offer high quality haircuts, fades and hot towel straight razor shaves.
+Every haircut is finished with a straight razor neck shave and line up.
+We do excellent scissor and clipper cuts.
+Look good, feel good.
+It pays to look well.
+We do take appointments so please call the shop during business hours to schedule a service at 509-808-1959.
+Thank you and have a good day